debbiemarkslab/LOL-EVE/README.md

 # LOL-EVE: Predicting Promoter Variant Effects from Evolutionary Sequences

-This repository contains the code and data for the paper "LOL-EVE: Predicting Promoter Variant Effects from Evolutionary Sequences" submitted to ICLR 2024.
+This repository contains the code and data for the paper "A Genomic Language Model for Zero-Shot Prediction of Promoter Variant Effects" accepted at MLCB 2025.

 ## Abstract